 What Are DNS Servers?

-Think of you want to find a friend's house, but you just know their name, not their address.
-You’d probably ask someone who is aware of where they reside, right?
+Think of you need to locate a friend's home, but you only know their identity, not their location.
+You’d probably ask someone who knows where they live, right?

-In the online world, DNS servers (Domain Name System servers) are similar to those knowledgeable people.
-When you enter a website's address (like www.example.com) into your web browser, DNS servers translate that name into an IP address (a set of numbers) that your computer can recognize and use to find the website.
+In the online world, DNS servers (Domain Name System servers) are like those helpful friends.
+When you type a website's address (like www.example.com) into your web browser, DNS servers convert that name into an IP address (a set of numbers) that your computer can understand and use to access the website.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be blocked by your internet service provider or your school's authorities.
-They do this by making your DNS queries (requests to access a website) go through servers that either send them.
+Sometimes, some websites might be blocked by your ISP or your school's authorities.
+They do this by forcing your DNS queries (requests to access a website) go through servers that either send them.

-1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these restrictions.
-These alternative servers might not have the same restrictions or might allow access to the website you want to visit.
+Different DNS Servers: By switching to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might avoid these restrictions.
+These alternative servers might not have the same restrictions or might not block YouTube on Android.

-2. Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can assist you get around the restrictions put in place by your school.
+Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can help you get around the restrictions put in place by your school.

-There are a lot of no-cost DNS providers.
-These instructions demonstrate how to set up OpenDNS, though you may replace the IP addresses using any of the others if you choose.
+There exist several free DNS providers.
+These instructions demonstrate how to configure OpenDNS, but you are able to swap the IP addresses using any of the others if you would like to.

 There is a big list of DNS servers here: https://public-dns.info/